 Our strategy is to lease the facilities that we acquire or develop to experienced healthcare operators pursuant to long-term net leases.
 Alternatively, we have structured certain of our investments as long-term, interest-only mortgage loans to healthcare operators, and we may make similar investments in the future.
+In addition, we have and will continue to obtain profits interest in our tenant operations, from time to time, in order to enhance our overall return.
 The market for healthcare real estate is extensive and includes real estate owned by a variety of healthcare operators.
 We focus on acquiring and developing those net-leased facilities that are specifically designed to reflect the latest trends in healthcare delivery methods.
 These facilities include but are not limited to: physical rehabilitation hospitals, long-term acute care hospitals, and general acute care hospitals.

 Healthcare is the single largest industry in the United States ("U.S.") based on Gross Domestic Product ("GDP").
-According to the National Health Expenditures report released in January 2008 by the Centers for Medicare and Medicaid Services ("CMS"), the healthcare industry represented 16.0% of U.S. GDP in 2008 and was projected to represent 20% by 2018.
+According to the National Health Expenditures report released in January 2008 by the Centers for Medicare and Medicaid Services ("CMS"), the healthcare industry represented 16.2% of U.S. GDP in 2008 and was projected to represent 20% by 2018.